alextfife/alextfife/README.md

-### Hi there 👋
+### hello!

 <!--
   **alextfife/alextfife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-  I’m currently working on: [Tes](https://github.com/OpenSourceIronman/Tes)
-- 🌱 I’m currently learning ...
+-  I’m currently learning: Python, Microcontrollers (esp32 specifically at the moment)
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+-  I’m looking for help with: ^, fabricating materials for products (looking to make a tent like structure)
-- 💬 Ask me about ...
+-  Ask me about: Aquariums, health and gym advice, or anything!
-- 📫 How to reach me: ...
+-  How to reach me: alextfife@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+-  Stances on technology:
+    - I hate batteries, until we get glass batteries
+    - Go nuclear!
+    - Rigth to Repair advocate
+    - Privacy is a cornerstone
+    - Reuse, Reduce, and Recycle as much as you can!
+I adore things like [PodSwap](https://www.thepodswap.com)
+    - I love space, but we need to prioritize fixing the Earth 🌎